-Every day, approximately ten people in the United States die as the result of unintentional drowning accidents (CDC).
+Every day, approximately ten people in the United States die as the result of unintentional or accidental drowning accidents (CDC).
 Two out of every ten drowning victims are children under the age of fifteen, making it the second-leading cause of death in that age group.
 Even in cases where a victims survives a near-drowning event, oxygen deprivation can lead to permanent brain damage resulting in serious disability.

 These statistics are grim, but demonstrate the inherent risks that are often part of what’s otherwise a fun summer activity.
 For some of you reading this, you may already be dealing with the reality of losing a loved one in a drowning accident.
 At Montgomery Law, our job is to help you find answers and seek justice on your loved one’s behalf.

 As a wrongful death attorney, I understand the pain, confusion, and frustration that comes with the unexpected death of a loved one.
 When someone else’s negligence caused or contributed to their death, our team will help you and your family through the process of holding those responsible civilly accountable.

 We offer free initial consultations by phone or email, and can help you understand your legal options for moving forward at no cost.
 In fact, we never charge a penny unless—and until—we recover money for you.
 To learn more about us and how we can help, call us today at 214-720-6090 (local) or 1-833-720-6090 (toll-free) for a free consultation.